South Axholme Academy: Secondary modern school

+Plans for comprehensive schools at the North and South Axholme secondary schools were submitted by 1966.
+The school governors approved the scheme in January 1967, of Lindsey Education Committee, but parents preferred the secondary schools in Gainsborough, and were less happy with going to Epworth.

 Comprehensive

+It became comprehensive in September 1968.

+There were £115,105 of extensions, built from around 1971.

 In 1974 it became under Humberside Education Committee, and in 1996 under North Lincolnshire LEA.
 Initially it was Epworth Comprehensive School, and afterwards, South Axholme Comprehensive School.
 In 2000 it became South Axholme Community School with Arts Technology College status.

 In September 2010 it gained foundation school status - South Axholme, like many foundation schools (the remnants of grant-maintained schools) belong to a trust, as defined by the School Standards and Framework Act 1998.
 In December 2011 the school gained academy status.
 It was then renamed South Axholme Academy.

 Catchment area

 Pupils closer to Scunthorpe attend the John Leggott College after 16 years of age.
-Grammar school education is available in Gainsborough (West Lindsey), which slightly alters South Axholme's intake of pupils.
-The school attracts those pupils preferring not to be educated in Scunthorpe.
-It receives pupils from outside its catchment area, including the Metropolitan Borough of Doncaster and the Bassetlaw District of North Nottinghamshire.

-Curriculum

-Sport is emphasised in the curriculum, the school having sports teams.
-It gets good results at GCSE, and in 2010 received the second best GCSE results in North Lincolnshire.

-School extra-curricular activity includes an orchestra.
-Annual carol services are held at the Wesley Memorial Methodist Church in Epworth.
-The school had previously entered national film-making competitions.
+Grammar school education is available in Gainsborough (West Lindsey).